According to Google, a webinar is a "seminar conducted over the Internet." While that webinar definition is true, a webinar is more than that.

 Need help designing your webinar presentation?
 Turn to Envato Elements for professionally designed webinar presentation templates.
 Here are some of the best:

 Magnum has eight color schemes to choose from for your presentation.
 This template comes with over 970 slides that you can add information to.
 It also comes with infographics, custom animation for slides, lists, and tables.

 The beginning comes with 50 unique templates.
 They've got a nice design that can be used for any topic.
 This template comes with icons and infographics that you can add to your slides.
 The beginning comes with both light and dark versions.

 Metropolis comes with 50 unique slides.
 There are both light and dark versions.
 Along with slide templates, you also get infographics and icons.
 The design in the Metropolis template is a professional and simple design.

 Eduvison template comes with over 50 unique slide templates.
 Along with slide templates, it comes with infographics and icons.
 This template comes in two aspect ratio sizes: 16:9 and 4:3.

 Pozea template comes with 100 total slides and 50 unique slides.
 Easily add images of your choice to the template by dragging and dropping them into the image placeholder.
 This template comes with two color scheme options for you to choose between.

 Learn More About Webinars and How to Use Them

-You can better understand the answer to "how does a webinar work" by studying one or more of these tutorials:
+Now that you've looked at trends and templates, you can better understand the answer to "how do webinars work."
+Learn more by studying our webinar guide.
+Or start with one or more of these tutorials:

-- PowerPoint PresentationsHow to Design Killer Webinar Slide Decks (With Templates)Brenda Barron
+- PowerPoint PresentationsHow to Design Killer Webinar Slide Decks (With PowerPoint PPT Templates)Brenda Barron

 Improve Your Business With Webinars